andydandy74/DynaMattermost/.github/CONTRIBUTING.md

-Some simple rules for posting issues and pull requests for Journalysis
+Some simple rules for posting issues and pull requests for DynaMattermost

 ### Issues
 - **When posting bugs: Describe what you were doing, what went wrong and what you were expecting to happen.** Include screenshots and graphs where applicable.